ChhaviNijhawan/Mini-Project-2/README.md

 The aim of the EDA conducted was to:​
 1. Identify relationships between variables​
 2. Variable distribution analysis​
-3. Distinguishing between categorical and numerical attributes​
+3. Distinguish between categorical and numerical attributes​
 4. Null values identification​
-5. Cardinality for the categorical variables​
+5. Evaluating cardinality for the categorical variables​
-6. Statistics for numeric variables.
+6. Evaluating summary statistics for numeric variables​
+7. Evaluating number of distinct and null values for attributes
-7. Evaluating model accuracy and performance
+8. Evaluating model accuracy and performance

-## Pearson Correlation and Variable Distributin Plots
+## Pearson Correlation and Variable Distributin Plots:
 ![](1.jpg)
 ![](2.jpg)
-## Attributes Distinction, Null Values and Cardinality
+## Attributes Distinction, Null Values and Cardinality:
 ![](3.jpg)
 ![](4.jpg)
 ![](5.jpg)
-## Variables Statistics and Number of Null and Distinct Values
+## Variables Statistics and Number of Null and Distinct Values:
 ![](6.jpg)
-## Prective Models
+## Prective Models:
 1. Logistic Regression​
 2. Decision Tree​
 3. Random Forest ​